 As individuals grow older, health care becomes an increasing priority with increasing age.
 Once an individual reaches the age of 65, they’re automatically eligible for Medicare through the government.
-Same may find however, that Medicare is not all inclusive when it comes to health insurance surprisingly.
+Some may find that Medicare is not all inclusive when it comes to health insurance.

 One of the most vital and common uses of health insurance is it helps pay the cost of prescription medication.
 The basic provision of Medicare although is Part A which is only hospitalization and doctor’s visits.
 Prescription drug coverage, on the other hand, is under Part D and it is considered as an “optional” category under Medicare.
 Despite the fact that it may not be a standard coverage benefit, it is still vital and there are ways to save money while using Medicare Part D coverage.

 What Medicare Part D Covers

 Medicare Part D typically covers a wide variety of prescription medication but each drug plan has a list of covered drugs.
 It is also an additional cost to standard Medicare health plans, the cost will vary based on the medication an individual takes.
 Typically, Medicare drug plans do have a monthly cost, a deductible, co-payments/coinsurance, and other costs just like a regular health insurance plan.

 There are a variety of ways to save money with Medicare prescription drug plans, especially with the help of private insurance companies or insurance providers within the health insurance marketplace.
 Before exploring your options to save money with Medicare Part D, be sure to evaluate your current prescription medications that you take or will need to take in the near future.
 In addition, also check the retail value of your medication to avoid getting a plan where your medication will fall into the “donut hole” as listed above.

 - Purchase Humana Health Insurance using their Medicare Advantage Plans

 - Shop and enroll in a subsided health insurance plan through the insurance marketplace